-Jonathan L. Chenette is Dean of the Faculty and Professor of Music at Vassar College.
+Jonathan L. Chenette is Professor of Music, former Dean of the Faculty, and former Acting and Interim President at Vassar College.
 Before arriving at Vassar in July 2008 he was Associate Dean and Blanche Johnson Professor of Music at Grinnell College.
 A graduate of the University of Chicago with a Ph.D. in music composition and a bachelor�s degree in mathematics, he also holds a master�s degree in music composition from Butler University.
 His music often focuses on relationships between people and the land, particularly in the context of the prairie Midwest where he enjoyed a twenty-five year career.
 His compositions have involved collaborations with writers, dancers, folk musicians, farmers, visual artists, and museums as well as performing ensembles including the St. Paul Chamber Orchestra, the Netherlands Radio Chamber Orchestra, the Murasaki Duo, Red Cedar Chamber Music, Chatter, and Virelai.
 Broken Ground, composed in collaboration with six Iowa poets, premiered in a concert of the Des Moines Symphony broadcast statewide over Iowa Public Television as part of Iowa�s sesquicentennial in 1996.
 Other major works include the opera Eric Hermannson's Soul (1993), the song cycle Oh Millersville!
 (1990), the September 11 memorial composition Elegy and Affirmation (2002), and the orchestral works Chamber Symphony for 31 Instruments (1983), Triple Feature (1994), and Rural Symphony (2000).
 Recent works include an orchestral fantasy on the tune Macapay (2008) for the Latin American duo Calle Sur, the chamber quintet Onomatopoeia (2010) based on a 60-foot-long scroll painting by Santa Fe artist Signe Stuart, and the choral work Four Fibs (2012) setting a poem by A.E.
 Stallings.
 His musical projects have received support through grants or fellowships from the MacDowell Colony, the Iowa Arts Council, the American Music Center, the American Composers Forum, and Meet the Composer.
 His compositions are available on CD's from Boosey & Hawkes, Capstone, Fleur de Son Classics, Innova, and Riverrun labels and in publications from Boosey & Hawkes, Theodore Presser, and Fish Creek Music.

 Website at Vassar College: http://adminstaff.vassar.edu/jochenette/index.html; 2014 Eric Hermannson's Soul: Excerpts Arranged for Small Ensemble (37:00); 2012 Four Fibs for SATB choir and piano, poem by A.E.
-Stallings (5:00); 2010 Onomatopoeia for flute, oboe, clarinet, violin, and cello (30:00); 2009 Jubilation for organ (4:00); 2008 Macapay for Latin American duo and orchestra; also arranged for orchestra without soloists (5:00); 2008 Grandmother�s Hymnal for tenor and piano based on the poem �On Opening My Grandmother’s Hymnal” by Sydney Lea (8:00); 2007 In Eternity for soprano and organ based on a Latin text by St. Augustine its English translation by Peter Press (5:00); 2007 Sextour Mystique by Heitor Villa-Lobos � celesta performer as part of sextet � recorded on Centaur CD 2839, �Music for Flute and Guitar�, Rebecca Stuhr, flute, George Torres, guitar; 2004 Dvorak Variations for woodwind quintet (12:00); 2003 Spillville Variation for flute, viola, and guitar (1:30); 2002 Elegy and Affirmation for cello and piano (15:30); 2002 The Pale Queen of the Silent Night for mezzo-soprano, renaissance flute, bass viol, and lute (4:16) � recorded by Virelai on Riverrun CD RVRCD62; 2001 Skipped Stones for electronic media (sound and video projections) (40:00); 2000 Rural Symphony for orchestra � I. Row Crops and Livestock (5:37) � II.
+Stallings (5:00); 2010 Onomatopoeia for flute, oboe, clarinet, violin, and cello (30:00); 2009 Jubilation for organ (4:00); 2008 Macapay for Latin American duo and orchestra; also arranged for orchestra without soloists (5:00); 2008 Grandmother�s Hymnal for tenor and piano based on the poem �On Opening My Grandmother�s Hymnal� by Sydney Lea (8:00); 2007 In Eternity for soprano and organ based on a Latin text by St. Augustine its English translation by Peter Press (5:00); 2007 Sextour Mystique by Heitor Villa-Lobos � celesta performer as part of sextet � recorded on Centaur CD 2839, �Music for Flute and Guitar�, Rebecca Stuhr, flute, George Torres, guitar; 2004 Dvorak Variations for woodwind quintet (12:00); 2003 Spillville Variation for flute, viola, and guitar (1:30); 2002 Elegy and Affirmation for cello and piano (15:30); 2002 The Pale Queen of the Silent Night for mezzo-soprano, renaissance flute, bass viol, and lute (4:16) � recorded by Virelai on Riverrun CD RVRCD62; 2001 Skipped Stones for electronic media (sound and video projections) (40:00); 2000 Rural Symphony for orchestra � I. Row Crops and Livestock (5:37) � II.
 Milking Time (3:32) � III.
 Becoming Prairie (6:09); 2000 Fast Track for flute and guitar (3:20) � recorded by Boland-Dowdall Duo on Fleur de Son Classics CD FDS 57960; 1998 Hyperbole for solo piano (8:15); 1998 Nowel for SATB choir a capella; text by anon.; (3:00); 1998 The Vow for SATB choir a cappella based on a poem by Edward Hirsch (4:00); 1998 Iowa Central Train for voice and piano based on an anonymous text from the 1910 Grinnell College "Cyclone" (3:00); 1997 The Bright Harmonic String for treble choir and harp or piano; texts by anon. and Thomas Moore; (13:00) � I. "Wake, Sweet Muse" � II.
 "Dear Harp of My Country" � III.
 "The Harp That Once" � IV.
 "The Minstrel Boy"; 1997 Strings in the Earth for treble choir and harp or piano; text by James Joyce (3:32); 1997 Gloria for SATB and organ (2:00); 1997 We Sing With Thanksgiving for soprano, tenor, and harp based on a text by Connie Wieman (5:00); 1997 They Gathered to Worship, hymn, based on a poem by Betty Moffett (2:00);

 1996 Broken Ground for choir and orchestra (37:00); 1996 Broken Ground for choir, violin, and piano (37:00); 1995 Posthumous Orpheus for mezzo-soprano and lute; text by Edward Hirsch (8:00) � recorded by King/Heringman Duo on Capstone CD CPS8787; 1994 Triple Feature for chamber orchestra (19:00) � I. Epic (7:28) � II.
 Romance (5:56) � III.
 Farce (5:33); 1993 Prairie Autumn for soprano and chamber ensemble or piano (4:00) � recorded by The American Celebration Duo (Diana Guhin Wooley, soprano; Richard Steinbach, piano) for the CD "Though Love Be a Day" (Innova #529); 1993 Pleasant It Looked for SATB choir a cappella, based on a Winnebago (Anonymous) text; 4 min.; 1986 - 1993 Eric Hermannson's Soul, opera based on Willa Cather's short story of the same name, libretto by the composer (98:00); 1992 Four Character Pieces for flute and piano (12:00); 1992 Oh Millersville! for soprano and orchestra; texts by James Norman Hall (24:00); 1991 Duo Variations for double bass and harp (10:00); 1991 Out of the Land, cantata for solo baritone, choir, and organ, based on a poem by Paula Smith incorporating words from Grinnell College's first president, George Magoun (composed for the inauguration of Pamela Ferguson as the 11th President of Grinnell College) (8:00); 1991 Music for Episcopal Worship, a collection of settings of the Gloria, Sanctus, Memorial Acclamation, and Fraction Anthem, to be used in the worship of Episcopal Church congregations (commissioned by St. Paul's Episcopal Church, Grinnell, IA); 1990 Oh Millersville! for soprano and piano; texts by James Norman Hall (37:00); 1989 Liberty from the Tyranny of 12 Equal Tones for synthesized horn quartet in 19 note equal temperament (18:00); 1985 Fantasy and Fugue on BACH for piano trio (11:00); 1983 Chamber Symphony for 31 Instruments (14:00); 1982 Redolence for solo harp (4:00); 1981 Idyll for soprano, flute, and harp; text by John Hawkes (4:00); 1979 Jazmines for baritone voice and 11 instruments (11:00)